eqlabs/polkadot-light-client-spec/src/implementation.md

   PSC <--> LC --> CT
 ```

-Implementation will use a single boost::asio-loop based approach without extra threads.
+Implementation will use a single `boost::asio`-loop based approach without extra threads.
+The reasons why we choose `boost::asio` for a run loop and I/O:
+ - `boost::asio` is already used in the [libp2p library](https://github.com/libp2p/cpp-libp2p) we are going to use for p2p communication (see below).
+Having several I/O libraries and loops being used in one application would introduce extra complexity, the need of synchronization and is a potential source of errors.
+ - `boost::asio` supports all the functionality we need apart from p2p: timers, posting and dispatching tasks, synchronization and execution ordering, building a JSON RPC server on top of it.
+ - having a single `boost::asio::io_service`-loop that processes all the requests removes the need of having concurrent access synchronization (while logical synchronization still may be required), makes the code WebAssembly-friendly and introduces well-defined asynchronous logic.

+ While `boost::asio` is mostly callback based (and so `cpp-libp2p` is) we are planning to wrap callbacks in C++ 20 coroutines, so that async code will have a more Rust-like look.
+That would significantly improve code readability (logic isn't split between multiple nested callback functions), however may require more skilful contributors since C++ coroutines are still quite new to a lot of C++ developers.
+Every incoming RPC request will end up with a coroutine creation object that will wait for I/O data in its suspension points.
+Also some coroutines will handle background tasks, e.g. connection management, notifications processing etc.

+ We will use [cppcoro](https://github.com/lewissbaker/cppcoro) library for working with coroutines.
+C++ standard library doesn't provide existing primitives (awaitable types, synchronization, etc) for coroutines. `cppcoro` is one the most mature C++ coroutine libraries for now.

 All platform-specific code will be abstracted out.
 That would allow us to compile the same C++ code both to native binaries and to a WASM module.

 Emscripten will be used to compile C++ code into WASM module.